Recommending natural health products, including dietary supplements, is within the scope of practice for the following TCM registrants: ...

 As a CCHPBC registrant, you are responsible for all billing associated with your name and registration number.
 It’s essential to take immediate...

-Criminal Record Check for Practitioner’s Staff
+Criminal Record Check for Your Staff Members

 Under the Criminal Records Review Act, individuals working with children or vulnerable adults directly or potentially have unsupervised access to...